somramnani/node-app/README.md

 ![](screenshots/Bands-in-Town-API/concert-this.PNG)

 ## ![](screenshots/OMDB/OMDB-API.png)
-### When a movie is searched it displays the title, year, imdb rating, Rotten Tomatoes score, country, language , plot and actors:
+### When a movie is searched it displays the Title, Year, IMDB rating, Rotten Tomatoes Score, Country, Language , Plot and Actors:
 ![](screenshots/OMDB/movie-this.PNG)
 ### If no movie is searched then it shows the information of 'Mr. Nobody' :
 ![](screenshots/OMDB/mrnobody.PNG)

 ## ![](screenshots/Spotify/spotify.PNG)
-### When a song is search it grabs the information ( Name, artist and Album) from spotify and displays them in the console :
+### When a song is searched it retrieves the information ( Name, artist and Album) from spotify and displays them in the console :
 ![](screenshots/Spotify/songsearch.PNG)
 ### If no songs is provided it shows the result of the song "The Sign " by Ace of Base
 ![](screenshots/Spotify/nosearchsong.PNG)